Disease ecology: Models and predicting disease ecology

 There are numerous approaches when predicting the impacts of climate change on diseases.
 Static approaches use reproduction rates to find how climate change will affect vectors.
 An example of the use of static approaches is a process-based model called MIASMA.
 This model explores the relationship between different climate change scenarios and the reproduction rate of vectors.
 This model has been used specifically to look at mosquitoes in African highlands to make predictions about the future of the development and feeding of mosquitoes.
 Additionally, this model can be used to find the population of mosquitoes that bite, allowing predictions of diseases such as dengue fever.

 Another approach includes statistical based models, which relies on observations unlike process-based models.
 An example of this type of model is CLIMEX, which maps vector species over geographical locations while accounting for climate factors.
-It is important to note that this approach does have limitations.
+This approach has limitations.
 CLIMEX does not include all factors that impact vector species.

 Time-series models can also be used to find how climate change will modify disease dynamics.
 However this approach has a downside; only a limited number of locations and pathogens can be looked at simultaneously using time-series models.

 Predictions of ENSO (El Niño Southern Oscillation) can also help predict diseases.
 ENSO events can create cooler temperatures in the Western Tropical Pacific and warmer temperatures in the Central and Eastern Tropical Pacific leading to intense precipitation and storms.
 Changes in climate due to ENSO can affect the dynamics of diseases and can affect the water sources humans use.
 For example, in 1991, cholera reappeared in Peru around the same time as an el Niño event occurred.
 ENSO events can be anticipated early on, and therefore by predicting ENSO, predictions about disease transmission peaks can be made up to two months before they occur.